Art therapists use creative methods of expression related to visual media to help people cope with depression, stress, and other mental illnesses.

 4. Location of the therapist

-Furthermore, some people have special preferences for gender or want to find an affordable art therapist.
+Furthermore, some people have preferences in a therapist, such as wanting to see someone of a specific gender, or wanting to find an affordable art therapist.
 In this case, you may want to be more selective when choosing someone to work with.

 Where to find an art therapist